TelkomIndonesia/oapik/README.md

 ### Proxy

 Create a new spec by picking operations from other specs.
-The main purpose was to derive an OpenAPI spec for a lean [backend-for-frontends](https://microservices.io/patterns/apigateway.html) using OpenAPI spec of services behind it.
+The main purpose was to derive an OpenAPI spec for a lean [backend-for-frontends](https://microservices.io/patterns/apigateway.html) using OpenAPI spec of upstream services behind it.
 It introduces a new `x-proxy` extension.
-It can also generate ready-to-use code which is inspired by oapi-codegen.
+It can also generate ready-to-use code which is inspired by (and utilize) oapi-codegen.

 ```bash
 go run -mod=mod github.com/telkomindonesia/oapik/cmd proxy <path-to-proxy-spec> <path-to-generated-spec> [<path-to-generated-go-file>]